jserlan/ansible-playbook-ragic/README.md

 At the end of the deployement using the playbook, the service will be available on the URL `http://<Your IP address>:80/` and you will be able to proceed you custom configurations.

+If you want to deploy you license file using this playbook, you can replace the license.xml and sig files by your own files under the folder roles/ragic/files.

 ## To do

 To improve thive project, the following tasks is on the todo list :
 - [ ] Provide the SSL configuration with certbot and nginx (or apache)
 - [ ] Add the UFW and fail2ban roles
-- [ ] Use a different user that the root user to run ragic And more...
+- [ ] Use a different user that the root user to run ragic

+And more...